onivim/oni2/docs/docs/for-developers/contributing.md

 In addition, Onivim 2 is built on [Revery](https://github.com/revery-ui/revery) - any work or improvements there will directly improve Onivim 2, as well!

-#### Changelog generation
+#### Changelog Generation

-We use a script to generate the change log based on metadata picked up from the commit message, PR title and PR body.
+We use a script to generate the change log based on metadata picked up from the commit message, and pull request title and body.
 For the changelog to be generated successfully it's therefore important that these follow the exact format explained below.

-##### PR title
+##### Pull Request Title

-PR titles should have the following format:
+Pull request titles should have the following format:

 ```
 <type>(<scope>): <subject>